Hisense Refrigerators Review

 - ‘Super freeze’ function

 With this range of features, you’d expect to pay a fair bit more upfront.
 So, where’s the compromise?
 Well, it’s not a gold medal winner for energy-efficiency.
 Rated at 2.5 stars, it consumes 600kWh, but that’s forgivable for a fridge this size.
 It’ll cost about $198 in electricity for the year, which really isn’t too bad for a cheaper French door fridge suitable for a large family.
+Please note, this fridge is currently not available to be purchased.

 Is a Hisense fridge worth the money?